Graduate Certificate in Intercultural Studies

 When students complete this program, they will be able to do the following:

-For a comprehensive list regarding program goals and objectives, see the catalog.
+For a comprehensive list regarding student learning outcomes, see the catalog.

 To complete 15 credits for the Graduate Certificate curriculum, students take the courses below plus their choice of two additional courses from the Intercultural Studies core curriculum.
 All courses will be offered online.